jspaaks/midnight-balloon-murder-videogame/README.dev.md

 ## TODO

-1. collision detection
 1. hitpoints texts
 1. hitpoints shrapnel
 1. level indicator text / bullets remaining
 1. legend texts
 1. key help texts
-1. refactor flash such that it has a lifetime beyond one frame

 ## Q